cckuailong/awesome-gpt-security/README.md

 * [SecGPT](https://github.com/ZacharyZcR/SecGPT) - SecGPT aims to make further contributions to network security by combining LLM, including penetration testing, red-blue confrontations, CTF competitions, and other aspects.
 * [AutoAudit](https://github.com/ddzipp/AutoAudit) - An LLM for Cyber Security
 * [secgpt](https://github.com/Clouditera/secgpt) - Cyber security LLM(Lora finetuned with baichuan-13B using some material of cyber security)
+* [HackerGPT-2.0](https://github.com/Hacker-GPT/HackerGPT-2.0) - HackerGPT is your indispensable digital companion in the world of hacking.

 ### Audit